-a) New Impact Reduced to Less than Significant with New Mitigation Identified.

-Special-status and migratory bird and bat species have the potential to occur in the vicinity of the project site and building renovation of the Del Monte Warehouse and associated construction activities could disrupt occupied nests/roosts on or in the vicinity of the project site.
-Implementation of Mitigation Measure BIO-1 from the GPA EIR and New Mitigation Measure 4-1, as required by this analysis, would reduce potential project-related impacts on these species to a less-than-significant level.
+a) No Change to Previous Impact, but New or Revised Mitigation Identified.
+Specialstatus and migratory bird and bat species have the potential to occur in the vicinity of the project site and building renovation of the Del Monte Warehouse and associated construction activities could disrupt occupied nests/roosts on or in the vicinity of the project site.
+Implementation of Mitigation Measure BIO-1 from the GPA EIR and New Mitigation Measure 4-1, as required by this analysis, would reduce potential projectrelated impacts on these species to a less-than-significant level.

 Nesting Birds.
 Breeding birds are protected under Section 3503 of the California Fish and Game Code (Code), and raptors are protected under Section 3503.5.
 In addition, both Section 3513 of the Code and the Federal Migratory Bird Treaty Act (16 USC, Sec.
 703 Supp.
 I, 1989) prohibit the killing, possession, or trading of migratory birds.
+Finally,

-Finally, Section 3800 of the Code prohibits the taking of non-game birds, which are defined as birds occurring naturally in California that are neither game birds nor fully protected species.
+Section 3800 of the Code prohibits the taking of non-game birds, which are defined as birds occurring naturally in California that are neither game birds nor fully protected species.

 In general, CDFW recommends a 250-foot construction exclusion zone around the nests of active passerine songbirds during the breeding season, and a 500-foot buffer for nesting raptors.
 These buffer distances are considered initial starting distances once a nest has been identified, and are sometimes revised downward to 100 feet and 250 feet, respectively, based on site conditions and the nature of the work being performed.
 These buffer distances may also be modified if obstacles such as buildings or trees obscure the construction area from active bird nests, or existing disturbances create an ambient background disturbance similar to the proposed disturbance.
-This is a new finding for the proposed project.
-Mitigation Measure 4-1 would reduce impacts that were not identified in the GPA EIR.
-However, with implementation of Mitigation Measure 4-1 the effects of the proposed project would be less than significant.
+Mitigation Measure 4-1 outlines protocols for construction bird surveys that were not fully defined the GPA EIR.
+With implementation of Mitigation Measure 4-1 the effects of the proposed project would be less than significant.